cap-js/docs/cds/cdl.md

 ```

 For a calculated element "on-write", the expression is already evaluated when an entry is written into
 the database.
-The calculated element is read-only, so no value must be provided for it.
-The resulting value is then stored/persisted like a regular field and when reading from the entity,
+The resulting value is then stored/persisted like a regular field, and when reading from the entity,
 it behaves like a regular field as well.
 Using a stored calculated element can improve performance,
 in particular when it's used for sorting or filtering.
 This is paid for by higher memory consumption.

-While calculated elements "on-read" are handled by CAP, the "on-write" variant is implemented by using
+While calculated elements "on-read" are handled entirely by CAP, the "on-write" variant is implemented by using
-the corresponding database feature for tables.
+the corresponding feature for database tables.
 The previous entity definition results in the following table definition:
 ```sql
 -- SAP HANA syntax --